Puja-Archana/Happymonk-assignment/README.md

 The problem includes various banknotes which needs to classified as authetic or not.
 The data set was taken from UCI repository.

 **Model Architecture**
 The neural network architecture that has been designed for this problem includes 3 layers i.e  one input layer, one hidden layer and one output layer.
 The input layer contains 8 neurons, the hidden layer contains 32 neurons and the output layer contains one neuron, which predicts the bank note is authenticated or not.
 This is designed using Keras.
-The model summary is depicted below. this includes the no of parameters(weights and biases) and the hyperparameters(no. of hidden layers, no of neurons in each layers etc).
+The model summary is depicted below.
+This includes the no of parameters(weights and biases) and the hyperparameters(no. of hidden layers, no of neurons in each layers etc).
 ![Model Summary](https://github.com/Puja-Archana/Happymonk-assignment/blob/main/model_summary.PNG)